facebook/react-native/docs/KnownIssues.md

 Try running `react-native init` with `--verbose` and see [#2797](https://github.com/facebook/react-native/issues/2797) for common causes.

-### Moving after compile
+### Moving folder after iOS build

-Moving a React Native project after it has been compiled in iOS can sometimes cause errors with pre-compiled headers.
+Moving a React Native project after it has been compiled in iOS can sometimes cause errors with pre-compiled headers e.g. `mv MyAwesomeProject/ newDir/MyAwesomeProject`.
 This results in a message resembling: `error: PCH was compiled with module cache path ...`.
 If you were compiling using Xcode you can [hold option when you clean the build](http://stackoverflow.com/a/15463219/3110982).
 If you're using `react-native run-ios` you can manually clean the header cache by deleting the contents of your ModuleCache folder. _e.g._ `rm -rf ios/build/ModuleCache/*`

 ### Text Input Border